KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/flappy-bird.rst

         }
     }

 That's it!
-Player now collides with pipes, dying, getting to the game over state, then by pressing jump button, all the dynamic entities and logic systems are being destroyed, then reinitialized.
+Flappy bird now collides with pipes, dies, and enters the "game over" state.
+Afterwards, by pressing jump button, all the dynamic entities and logic systems are destroyed, then reinitialized.

 Step 7 is complete, here is the full code.